Qixiang-L/Qixiang-L.github.io/contents/home.md

 [![Qixiang-L](https://img.shields.io/badge/Qixiang_Li-GitHub-blue)](https://github.com/Qixiang-L/)

-I am currently pursuing a Master's degree in Economic Geography at East China Normal University in Shanghai.
+I am currently pursuing a PhD degree in the Geography of Innovation at East China Normal University in Shanghai.
 My research focuses on innovation and complex systems.
 I am involved in the development of the website: Map of Global Innovation Sources (https://www.gisthinktank.com/)

 #### Email